Seq # 361410180

 Bionomics

-The larva feeds between spun leaves of young shoots, flowers and seeds of Lythrum salicaria.
+The larva feeds between spun leaves of young shoots, flowers and seeds.
 When disturbed, larvae quickly crawl backwards and often fall on the ground.
 Pupates in debris on the ground (in captivity also in the larval habitat).
 The adult hibernates.

 Flight periods

-The adults fly in two generations a year; in June and July and again from September till April.
-The moths are active at dusk and later occasionally come to light.
+The adults fly in two generations a year in June and July and again from August till April after overwintering.

 Observed on